Ronald Gene Simmons: Personal life and military career

+Relatives later described Simmons as violent and domineering from an early age.
+By the time he was 10 years old, he was reportedly bullying his younger sister and half-brother; family members said this behavior continued into adulthood, with his own children.
+Accounts from relatives portrayed him as quick-tempered, manipulative, and abusive toward both people and animals.
+His parents attempted to address the behavior by sending him to stay with family friends during the summers and later enrolling him in a Catholic boarding school near Searcy, but the problems persisted.

 On September 5, 1957, Simmons dropped out of school and enlisted in the United States Navy.
-By November of that year, he was stationed at a ship repair facility in Guam, where he successfully earned his General Equivalency Diploma (GED).
-In July 1959, as a Yeoman Third Class, he was assigned to the Naval Hospital at Naval Station Bremerton in Washington.
-While attending a USO dance at the Bremerton YMCA, he met Bersabe Rebecca "Becky" Ulibarri.
-The two married on July 9, 1960, in Raton, New Mexico, and would go on to have seven children over the next 18 years.
+While stationed in Guam, he earned his GED, and in 1959 he was assigned as a yeoman at Naval Hospital Bremerton in Washington.
+During that period, he met Bersabe Rebecca "Becky" Ulibarri at a USO dance.
+The two married on July 9, 1960, in Raton, New Mexico, and eventually had seven children over the next 18 years.

-On July 13, 1962, Simmons left the Navy, and, on January 30, 1963, joined the U.S. Air Force.
-Stationed at Langley Air Force Base, the couple's first child, Sheila, was born on October 24.
+Simmons left the Navy in 1962.
+He was briefly employed by Bank of America in San Francisco, then joined the U.S. Air Force in January 1963.
+Over the next two decades, he served as an administrative specialist on assignments in Virginia, California, England, Vietnam, and New Mexico.
+While stationed at Langley Air Force Base, Simmons' first child, Sheila, was born in 1963.

-He was eventually assigned to the Air Force Office of Special Investigations (AFOSI) and, in January 1966, was promoted to Staff Sergeant.
-The following year, Simmons reenlisted and volunteered for a tour in Vietnam in return for a guarantee of a billet with AFOSI in Saigon.
-Before the transfer to Saigon, he was assigned to the AFOSI Personnel Investigations Division.
-Landing at Tan Son Nhut Air Base on August 2, 1967, Simmons was in Vietnam until July 1968, including the early 1968 Tet Offensive when Saigon was attacked.
+Simmons later transferred into the Air Force Office of Special Investigations; he was promoted to staff sergeant in 1966.
+After reenlisting, Simmons volunteered for duty in Vietnam in exchange for an AFOSI assignment in Saigon.
+He arrived in Vietnam in August 1967, and remained there through part of the Tet Offensive in early 1968.

-During his over 20-year administrative specialist military career, Simmons was awarded a Bronze Star Medal, the Republic of Vietnam Gallantry Cross, and the Air Force Small Arms Expert Marksmanship Ribbon.
-Simmons retired from the Air Force and military service on November 30, 1979, with the rank of master sergeant.
-Simmons' service record was spotless, and his performance marks were often exemplary.
-Simmons's career in the Air Force was primarily clerical in nature.
+During his 22-year military career, Simmons received several decorations, including the Bronze Star, the Republic of Vietnam Gallantry Cross, and the Air Force Small Arms Expert Marksmanship Ribbon.
+He retired from the Air Force on November 30, 1979, with the rank of master sergeant.
+Despite later revelations about his personal life, military evaluations consistently described his performance as exemplary, and his service record remained officially spotless throughout his career.

 Dominance and control

-Becky confided in her sister that Simmons's mother had warned her about his temper and tendency to dominate those close to him.
+Becky told her sister that Simmons' mother had warned her about his temper and his tendency to dominate those close to him.
 "She was always trying to tell me what Gene was like," Becky told her sister.
 "But I didn't listen."